eimearbutler7/Programming4DA_Project/README.md

 The primary document is the Jupyter Notebook "Programming4DA_Project.ipynb".

+To run this document you must have installed software to run python code (https://www.python.org/), for example the Anaconda package (https://www.anaconda.com/).

+By running each cell in succession, it will generate a dataframe of randomly generated numbers that are somewhat reflective of real life real estate sales data.

 All references and sources used to support the code creation are documented within the ipynb file.

-NOTE: much research and code was prepared while I spent significant time travelling for work this month and was added to the Jupyter Notebook over a small numebr of days while I was home and had access to the computer running Anaconda/Python etc. The activity tracker may not look very impresive in git hub but activities were happening offline
+No other datasets are required.